 “This is so shady that she was sandbagged like this by these corporations.
 And so typical of Hollywood to award yet another film about black trauma with an Oscar.
-Also, in my humble Black man opinion, she shouldn’t have made a movie about this topic in the first place,” one user wrote.
+Also, in my humble Black man opinion, she shouldn’t have made a movie about this topic in the first place,”

 Some came to Kao’s defense and urged others to focus on the alleged plagiarism.